KratosMultiphysics/KratosSalomePlugin/documentation/developers_guide.md

 - well, python2 ...
 - some other methods inside of salome are not working (e.g. GetSalomeObject from identifier, or some classes only have type "instance")
 - study management much easier, since now there is only one study and I don't have to maintain two different versions

+Plugin works directly with meshes.
+This makes the usage easier, esp since Salome is currently updating from the GEOM module to the Shaper module

+PythonDump seems to be not automatically supported for the moment...